seaerchin/papers-please/distributed systems/Paxos made "simple".md

 > P1: An acceptor **must** accept the first proposal it receives

 otherwise, an acceptor (worst case: only 1) in the above case can wait for the second value, which results in no value being chosen (violation as there is valid proposal)
+- however, this **does not** mean that the acceptor cannot change its value
+- it can accept -> change

 however, this might result in deadlock:
 - several proposers can propose values -> consider 3 proposers, if we have [n, n, 1], we have gridlock.